emersion/go-message/README.md

 ## Features

 * Streaming API
-* Automatic encoding and charset handling
+* Automatic encoding and charset handling (to decode all charsets, add `import _ "github.com/emersion/go-message/charset"` to your application)
 * A [`mail`](https://godoc.org/github.com/emersion/go-message/mail) subpackage
   to read and write mail messages
 * DKIM-friendly